-You may be thinking, no big deal, if you had a bad year just don’t take Facebook up on use of this feature, right?
 It’s not quite that easy.
-As you probably know, you can choose whether or not to use Facebook features, but you can’t choose whether Facebook will market them to you.
-And in marketing this feature, Facebook blasted folks with photos of people who died, homes they’d lost, and who knows what other horrors no one wanted to re-live.
+You can choose whether or not to use Facebook features, but you can’t choose whether Facebook will market them to you.
+In marketing this feature, Facebook blasted folks with photos of people who died, homes they’d lost, and who knows what other horrors no one wanted to relive.

-Do we blame Facebook for forgetting that 2014 sucked for some of us?
-Eh, maybe a little.
-But they apologized and we are giving them the benefit of the doubt that this incident will help them be a little more thoughtful about those algorithms in the future.
-What it did for us was bring back a conversation we have had numerous times here at WYG – grieving on social media.
+Do we blame Facebook for forgetting that this past year sucked for some of us?
+Eh, maybe a little… but they apologized and we’re giving them the benefit of the doubt.
+Plus, we hope that this incident will help them be a little more thoughtful about those algorithms in the future.
+What it did do for us was bring back a topic we’ve thought about numerous times here at WYG: that is, grieving on social media.

 So what about Facebook?
-We haven’t talked much about grief on Facebook here on the blog, which is surprising considering we talk about it in our work with grieving families quite a bit.
-Love it or hate it, social medial is a reality of communication these days.
-Yet in the moments following a loved one’s death many people aren’t prepared for the ways Facebook may impact them, good and bad, short term and long term.
-So today we are going to break down some features and considerations when it comes to grief and facebook- the good, the bad, and the ugly.
+We haven’t talked much about grief on Facebook here at WYG, which is surprising considering we talk about it in our work with grieving families quite often.
+In the moments following a loved one’s death, many people aren’t prepared for the ways Facebook may impact them—good and bad, short-term and long-term.
+So, today we are going to break down some features and considerations when it comes to grief and Facebook.
+In other words, the good, the bad, and the ugly.

 You can share the news of a loss quickly with many people.

-The good: rather than those painful calls we had to make 15 years ago, repeating over and over that someone had died and telling someone how you’re doing, in five seconds flat you can let your 427 nearest and dearest know that your mom died.
-Then you can update them with the details of the arrangements long before the obituary hits the paper, and you can avoid those dreaded calls and phone trees.
+The Good: Rather than those painful calls we had to make fifteen years ago—repeating over and over that someone had died and telling others how you’re doing–you can now let your 427+ nearest and dearest know that your mom passed away… in five seconds flat.
+Then, you can update them with the details of the arrangements long before the obituary hits the paper and you can avoid those dreaded calls and phone trees.
 Sweet.

-The bad: now your 427 nearest and dearest are commenting all over your page.
-Or all over your mom’s page.
-Or all over their own page.
-Worse, your 427 friends shared with their friends and now friends who have boundary issues are blowing up your phone or showing up at your house or sending you Facebook messages that you really don’t want to deal with.
+The Bad: Now your 427+ nearest and dearest are commenting all over your page… or all over your mom’s page… or all over their own page.
+Worse, your 427+ friends were able to share the news with their friends.
+Now friends (and friends of friends) who have boundary issues are blowing up your phone, showing up at your house, and sending you Facebook messages that you really don’t want to deal with.
 Ugh.

-The ugly: because news travels via status updates these days, and because your sister didn’t warn you that she was sharing the news on Facebook an hour before you planned to, your mom’s best friend, who you planned to call and tell directly, finds out about the death via Facebook.
-Sh*t.
+The Ugly: Because news travels via status updates these days—and because your sister didn’t warn you that she was sharing the news on Facebook an hour before you planned to—your mom’s best friend, who you planned to call and tell directly, finds out about the death via Facebook.
+Yikes.

-The good: people can leave memorial messages, share photos, you can see their photos and re-read their words and share memories of them.
+The Good: Facebook gives people one place to leave memorial messages, post photos, and share memories.
 It becomes a place where tons of people come together to pay their online respects.
 Beautiful.

-The bad: Your crazy sister has your mom’s login, so she goes in and starts posting crap, deleting photos she deems “bad photos” of herself, and unfriending people she doesn’t like.
-Also, Facebook doesn’t know your mom has died, so 3 months later Facebook tells you that your mom likes a page you are looking at, reminds you that her birthday is coming up, and sends you updates from her feed.
-She is being shown to your other friends by Facebook under ‘People You May Know’.
+The Bad: Your crazy sister has your mom’s login, so she goes in and starts posting crap, deleting photos she deems “bad photos” of herself, and unfriending people she doesn’t like.
+Also, Facebook doesn’t know your mom has died, so—three months later—Facebook tells you that your mom likes a page you are looking at, reminds you that her birthday is coming up, and sends you updates from her feed.
+She is being shown to your other friends by Facebook under “People You May Know.”
 Creepy.

-The ugly: your mom’s page is open to friends and family to post however they choose and, let’s be honest, sometimes people are the worst.
-They post mean, nasty or inappropriate things.
-They exaggerate their relationship with a person and become excessive dramatic all over her facebook page.
+The Ugly: Your mom’s page is open to friends and family to post however they choose and, let’s be honest, sometimes people are the worst.
+They post mean, nasty, or inappropriate things.
+They exaggerate their relationship with a person and become excessively dramatic all over her Facebook page.
 People suck sometimes.

-You submit a “Memorialization Request” to Facebook, letting them know that this person has died and you would like their page’s status changed to a memorialized page.
+You can submit a “memorialization request” to Facebook, letting them know that this person has died and you would like their page’s status changed.

-The bad: There may be some folks who didn’t know you mom was on Facebook or who weren’t friends with her page and now want to be.
-Sorry, no such luck with a memorialized page.
-Once a page has been memorialized, adding new friends (or deleting them) and changing settings is not an option.
+The Bad: There may be some folks who didn’t know you mom was on Facebook or who weren’t friends with her online, and now want to be.
+Sorry, no such luck with a memorialized page!
+Once a page has been memorialized, adding new friends (or even deleting them) and changing settings is not an option.
 Bummer.

-The ugly: Though Facebook has tried to make this process easy, we have heard some nightmare stories about it taking weeks or even months to get a Facebook page converted into a memorial page.
-We get it, Facebook has to be cautious so that people can just go around memorializing other’s pages as a joke, or memorializing a friend’s page when her wife wanted to leave it active, or whatever.
+The Ugly: Although Facebook has tried to make this process easy, we have heard some nightmare stories about it taking weeks or even months to get a Facebook page converted into a memorial page.
+It makes sense: Facebook has to be cautious so that people can’t just go around memorializing others’ pages as a joke, or memorializing a friend’s page when her wife wanted to leave it active, or whatever.
 But just be prepared that filling out the form isn’t always the only step in the process!
 Grrrrr.

-You create a memorial Facebook page in memory of the person you’ve lost.
+You create a memorial page in memory of the person you’ve lost.

-The ugly: Your wonderful memorial page gesture isn’t as well received as you’d hoped.
-Some people don’t love social media, so you start a page to share images and memories about you mom, when suddenly your dad gets angry that you created a public display of your mom’s life.
+The Ugly: Your wonderful memorial page gesture isn’t as well received as you’d hoped.
+Some people don’t love social media, so—when you start a page to share images of and memories about your mom—your dad gets angry that you created a public display of her life.
 Whoops.

 You create a memorial group.

-The good: This is a space that lends itself to dialogue and sharing.
-It can be made private or even “secret” so that things posted in the group won’t show up in the feed of anyone not in the group.
+The Good: This is a space that lends itself to dialogue and sharing.
+It can be made private or even “secret,” so that things posted in the group won’t show up in the feed of anyone not in the group.
 This can encourage open sharing.
-The admins on the group choose who can be in the group and can allow or disallow people at any time.
-Photos, videos, and messages can be shared within the group, while remaining private to searches, which may assuage concerns of some of the social media privacy skeptics.
-Woot.
+The admins on the group choose who can (and who can’t) be in the group at any time.
+Photos, videos, and messages can be shared within the group, while remaining private to searches.
+Clearly, this may assuage concerns from some of the social media privacy skeptics.
+Woohoo!

-The bad: a group requires that someone become a member.
-Someone can’t just come and view it, like the could a memorial page which you designed as public.
-This is not a big deal as long as people don’t mind joining the group, but it is an issue if you have people who don’t want to join a group, or who aren’t on Facebook at all but wished to view the page.
+The Bad: A group requires that someone become a member.
+Someone can’t just come and view it, like they could a memorial page.
+This is not a huge deal if people don’t mind joining the group… but it is an issue if you have people who don’t want to join the group or who aren’t on Facebook at all but wished to view the page.
 Eh, could be worse.